alessandro-fazzi/i_do_not_need_interactor/narration/README.md

 of understanding about what the single interactor needs in the context and how it will mutate the context.
 It's of great help (<3) but

-- context is still an hash: `context[:prize] = '...'` is a mutation out of any control
+- context is still an hash: not only mutations could happen in any interactor and multiple time on the same datum, but new keys will be created on the context.
+You never know exactly the shape of the context in a specific step unless it's the first one.
-- you still don't have information about types: is `context[:prize]` a float?
+- you don't have information about types: is `context[:prize]` a float?
 A string?
-- the context nonetheless accumulates data while executing all organizer's
-  actions: it's still a *Local DTO*.
-Its shape morphing from the start to the end of the chain is unpredictable.

 Other libraries have different design that (partially?) solve this fact by explicitly declaring attributes, their types and not using a *Local DTO* as